SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 [`ParseWithErrorHandling()`][ParseWithErrorHandling()_1] and the static [`Parse<T>()`][Parse<T>()_1]
 helper methods will automatically print usage in this case.

-This can be used to implement a custom `-Help` argument, if you don't wish to use the default one.
+This can be used, for example, to implement a custom `-Help` argument, if you don't wish to use the default one.

 ```csharp
 [CommandLineArgument(CancelParsing = CancelMode.Abort)]